AliceO2Group/QualityControl/doc/Advanced.md

 3. `o2::quality_control_modules::common::ObjectComparatorKolmogorov`: comparison based on a standard Kolmogorov test between the current and reference histograms; the `threshold` parameter represent in this case the minimum allowed Kolmogorov probability

 Note that you can easily specify different reference runs for different run types and beam types.

+The plot is beautified by the addition of a `TPaveText` containing the quality and the reason for the quality.

 ### Generate a canvas combining both the current and reference ratio histogram